l0lsec/Masked-Username-Brute-Force-Generator/README.md

 This script combines the power of Python’s `itertools` to generate all possible combinations of usernames, with a focus on templates where only certain characters are known (such as the first and last character), while the middle is replaced by combinations of lowercase letters and digits.

+Created by Sedric "Show Up Show Out" Louissaint, this tool simplifies the process of brute forcing masked email identifiers while performing security audits and penetration testing on web applications.

 ## Key Features

 - **Generate Custom Usernames**: Provide a template like `j******n`, and the script will brute-force all possible combinations for the masked part.